Cor-Gen/peaks_api/README.md

 - Launch the docker compose => docker-compose up -d<br/>
 - Go to http://fastapi.localhost:8008/ and http://fastapi.localhost:8081/dashboard/#/ to see the result.<br/>
 peaks are available under /peaks route, where you can manage them: get/add/update/delete peaks (partial update is possible).<br/>
+peaks are composed by:
+- a name.<br/>
+- an altitude (in meters).<br/>
+- a latitude (in decimal degrees).<br/>
+- a longitude (in decimal degrees).<br/>
-Note that the datastore is at first empty, but as an exemple, you can add your first peak with the following payload:<br/>
+Note that the datastore is at first empty, but as an exemple, you can add your first peak with the following payload exemple:<br/>
 {"name": "Mont Blanc",<br/>
  "alt" : 4808,<br/>
  "lat" : 45.832622,<br/>